Beth Slater Whitson

 Beth Slater Whitson (December 1, 1879 – April 26, 1930) was an American lyricist.

-She was born on December 1, 1879, in Goodrich, Tennessee and died on April 26, 1930.
+Whitson was born on December 1, 1879, in Goodrich, Tennessee.
 She was the daughter of John H. Whitson and Anna Slater Whitson.
-Her Father was the Co- Editor of the Hickman Pioneer Newspaper.
-Whitson began her songwriting in Hickman country.
-In 1913 Whitson and her family moved to Nashville where she and sister Alice continued to write and publish, Beth’s local biographer, Grace Baxter Thompson, remarked at the dedication of a state historical marker to Whitson’s career in 1978: “She gave beauty and color and enjoyment to her community from which those qualities have been far-reaching and long-lasting”.
+Her father was the Co-Editor of the Hickman Pioneer newspaper.
+Whitson began her songwriting in Hickman County, Tennessee.

+In 1913, Whitson and her family moved to Nashville where she and her sister Alice continued to write and publish.
+Beth’s local biographer, Grace Baxter Thompson, remarked at the dedication of a state historical marker to Whitson’s career in 1978: “She gave beauty and color and enjoyment to her community from which those qualities have been far-reaching and long-lasting”.
 She composed lyrics to over 400 songs, and is best remembered for the songs "Meet Me Tonight in Dreamland" (1909) and "Let Me Call You Sweetheart" (1910), both becoming one of the largest selling songs in sheet music.
-Her first major hit Meet Me Tonight in Dreamland really became known in 1949 when it was featured in the movie In the Good Old Summertime She wrote the words to her songs but got someone else to write the music.
+Her first major hit, "Meet Me Tonight in Dreamland", became known in 1949 when it was featured in the movie In the Good Old Summertime.

-In 1913, Whitson and her family moved to Nashville, Tennessee, where she and her sister, Alice, continued to write.